Determine the basic settings for Group Wizard, comfort feature and sandbox.

 If you want to execute changes with ARM, the simulation mode must be deactivated.

-Use the comfort feature
+Use the convenience feature

 When users register on the network, their group memberships are verified and added to the Kerberos token.
 When assigning permissions with the Group Wizard via group memberships, they only become active after the user logs out of and into the system again.